 - The bass line of the song is too weak.

-The vocabulary used by web pages needs to be genuine.
-It used to be enough simply to include certain words in the text of pages in order to rank for them, but no more!
+The vocabulary used by web pages needs to be authentic.
+It used to be enough to include certain words in the text of pages to rank for them, but no more!
 Google’s artificial intelligence algorithm (RankBrain) detects patterns of search queries, their context and consequent user behaviour.
-This has resulted in the focus shifting very strongly towards simply providing a good user experience and useful information, because the real advantage is now in content with a clear context solidified around trust.
-Ambiguity is no longer useful, and as a result, confusing and un-engaging content is irrelevant.
+This has resulted in the focus shifting very strongly towards providing a good user experience and useful information.
+The real advantage is now in content with a clear context solidified around trust.
+Ambiguity is no longer useful, and as a result, confusing and unengaging content is irrelevant.
 Google is now giving major boosts to quality content.
 Why?
-The end user, the querant.
-From their behaviour Google can now tell if the search results gave a meaningful answer to what they were looking for.
+The end-user, the searcher.
+From their behaviour, Google can now tell if the search results gave a meaningful answer to what they were looking for.

-In the early days of the search engines a large percentage of the vetting of site submissions used to be done “by hand” in order to give search results some accuracy.
-However, the scale of growth in the WWW and the number of pages and sites to be tracked simply became too much for that technique (though it is still used to calibrate search accuracy, apparently).
+In the early days of the search engines, a large percentage of the vetting of site submissions used to be done “by hand” to give search results some accuracy.
+However, the scale of growth in the WWW and the number of pages and sites to be tracked became too much for that technique (though it is still used to calibrate search accuracy, apparently).
 A machine algorithm became essential and, by default, a language for it.
 And thus, we have…

-In 2011 the major search engines collaborated to lay down a vocabulary and language so that content made available on the internet could be read by machines.
+In 2011, the major search engines collaborated to lay down a vocabulary and language so that machines could read content made available on the internet.
 The result was the Schema ontological framework – a vocabulary to be used in conjunction with a certain type of markup that makes the content of a web page explicit in the metadata.
-Since then JSON-LD has steadily been gaining ground as the preferred markup method, over RDFa or Microdata.
+Since then, JSON-LD has steadily been gaining ground as the preferred markup method over RDFa or Microdata.
 A quick look at the entire Schema hierarchy should give you some idea of its scope.

 The vocabulary is made up of URI’s – stable nodes in the web that are used as atomic or basic statements in the language.